 Sonnet 415

-These relics etched in slag, a poignant mark
+These relics etched in slag—a voiceless mark

-Of naked feet upon a journeyed quest,
+Of naked feet upon some nameless quest,

-Is ever still a mystery of the past.
+Remains a solemn mystery of the past.

 When did man first gain knowledge of his plight?